stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

     .build();
 ```

-Finally we compose the two view transform matrices to create the view transform which is then multiplied (see below) with the perspective projection:
+Finally we compose the two view matrices to create the view transform which is then multiplied (see below) with the perspective projection:

 ```java
 Matrix view = rot.multiply(trans);